davestewart/nuxt-areas/docs/customisation.md

 - don't overcomplicate things – simpler is better!

 ## External areas

+> Include 3rd-party areas from folders or packages

 Areas makes it possible to add area folders from *external* locations, such as folders, GitHub repos or NPM packages.